crittermike/personal-blog/src/pages/ramblings/reading-challenge-2018.md

 My rating: ⭐⭐⭐⭐

 This was my first ever graphic novel and I really enjoyed it.
 Super fun to read.
-It didn't convert me enough to make me want to go read a ton of comics or anything, but I had a great time raeding it.
+It didn't convert me enough to make me want to go read a ton of comics or anything, but I had a great time reading it.

 ---